ZiilaX/ZLA-OPTIMIZE/README.md

 Select your desired mode and let Zilla Optimize handle the rest

 # ⚠ Disclaimer
-Use at your own risk
+Use at your own risk !!

 It’s recommended to create a System Restore Point before using

 This tool does not collect or store any user data

-🏆 Credits
+# 🏆Credits
 Developed by Zilla : https://www.youtube.com/@Zilla_Aimz